telonyan/MUTR_status_board/README.md

 6. On Windows, run `$ conda activate reactor_status_board_test`.
 On MacOS/Linux, run `$ conda source activate reactor_status_board_test`.
 If you're using Anaconda Prompt, you don't need `conda` at the start

 ## Running the Status Board
-The reactor_status_board_test environment contains packages necessary to run the program, as well packages necessary to run spyder IDE.
+The reactor_status_board_test environment contains packages necessary to run the program, as well packages necessary to run autopep8 and spyder IDE.
 The environment must be active for the program to run.
-You can set up [autoenv](https://github.com/inishchith/autoenv) for this or run `$ activate reactor_status_board_test` each time you re-open a terminal.
-While this environment is activated, you can run `__main__.py` to run the program (double clicking, through terminal, and through IDEs are all fine).
+You can set up [autoenv](https://github.com/inishchith/autoenv) for this or run `$ conda activate reactor_status_board_test` each time you re-open a terminal.
+While this environment is activated, you can run the __main__.py file to run the status board (double clicking, terminal command, or through IDEs are all fine).
 Alternatively, you can also run

 `$ python /path/foldername`

-where `foldername` is this repo's directory from anywhere directory in a terminal (this repo should be treatable as a package).
+where `foldername` is this repo's directory (this repo should be treatable as a package).
 Many other IDEs also support conda but were not included in the environment.